 We touched upon this in the introduction, but once you have created your MVP or prototype and refined your core value proposition, you now need to tap into the build, measure, learn cycle.
 Gather feedback from anyone using your product, incorporate those learnings into later iterations, and repeat this process over and over again until you have a product that has as close an affinity to your target market as is humanly (or digitally) possible.

-Ready to start your digital product design?
+Ready to start your UI design project?
 Maybe you've got a groundbreaking app concept you can't wait to bring to life?
 Creation of your MVP starts with a basic mockup.
 Sign up to Uizard for free and bring your vision to life in minutes.